tencentyun/intlcloud-documents/yehe_doc/物联网/物联网通信/控制台使用手册/规则引擎/数据转发到云组件MongoDB_intl_en.md

 The resending mechanism is used to send the message again in case of a failure in the message forwarding process, which makes sure that the message is received.
 The details are as follows:
 - If message forwarding fails, the system will retry forwarding at intervals of 1s, 3s, and 10s in sequence.
 If all three retries fail, the message will be discarded.
-- If you have configured the "action for forwarding failure", then after three unsuccessful retries, the message will be forwarded again according to the configured action.
+- If you have configured the forward error action, then after three unsuccessful retries, the message will be forwarded again according to the configured action.
 If forwarding still fails, the message will be discarded.